sfigg/commercialization-public/test/hlk/testref/wi-fi-direct-performance-scenario-tests.md

 This defines the ordering/existence of an Infrastructure AP connection attempt within the scenario test, for the local machine.

-It’s important to note that the variable can be different across different PCs (PC1 connects before WFD, PC2 connects after WFD).
+It's important to note that the variable can be different across different PCs (PC1 connects before WFD, PC2 connects after WFD).
 This allows for a 3x3 matrix of test validation for APConnectSetting across 2 machines.

 ### <span id="Usage"></span><span id="usage"></span><span id="USAGE"></span>Usage

-Te WFD.Perf.Scenario.Tests.dll /select:”…\[and\] @Data:APConnectSetting = ’Value’ \[and\]…” ...
+Te WFD.Perf.Scenario.Tests.dll /select:"…\[and\] @Data:APConnectSetting = 'Value' \[and\]…" ...

 ### <span id="Possible_Values"></span><span id="possible_values"></span><span id="POSSIBLE_VALUES"></span>Possible Values